 Grays of Cambridge Int Ltd acquires the brand

 Finally, in 2002, Grays of Cambridge Int Ltd acquired the Gilbert brand which continued to lead the way in ball technology, design and quality.
-Grays of Cambridge Int Ltd remain owners of Gilbert Rugby today.
+Grays of Cambridge Int Ltd, a UK based family owned company remain owners of Gilbert Rugby today.

 The launch of the new Xact ball delivered the best ever performance from a rugby ball and was used successfully throughout the 2003 Rugby World Cup.